Phone Trackers – Useful Aids or an Invasion of Privacy?

 Phone trackers are mainly used by governmental organisations to trace criminals and suspects – government agencies have at their disposal a range of high tech tracking programs that can triangulate a person’s whereabouts using satellites and cell phone masts etc. Alternatively, phone tracking software is often used by parents or partners to track the whereabouts and actions of their children/spouse.
 Other investigation agents / private investigators are known to utilise such technology to trace and monitor targets.
 Some examples of this type of phone tracker are listed below:

-As you can see, the use of such technologies could be controversial therefore we have provided a viewpoint from both sides of the ethical argument:
+As you can see, the use of such technologies could be controversial, therefore we have provided a viewpoint from both sides of the argument regarding ethics:

 There are many people who simply view a phone tracker as an invasion of privacy.
 The idea of the government being able to trace your whereabouts via your smartphone is unsettling – it can induce paranoia.
 Furthermore, the idea that your partner could secretly install an app to track your phone calls and movements could be seen as a breach of trust and a violation of your rights of freedom.